Syllabus (FAS CS51) #

 Auditing policy #

-Auditors are more than welcome to attend lectures or view the lecture videos online, make use of the course textbook, and work on the lab materials and problem sets (which are posted on the course web site as the course progresses).
+Auditors are more than welcome to attend lectures or view the lecture videos online and make use of the course textbook, and work on the lab materials and problem sets (which are posted on the course web site as the course progresses).
 However, participation in the lab sessions, code review sections, discussion forums, exams, and course office hours is restricted to enrolled students.

 Simultaneous enrollment policy #